 For Level 1 and 2, LCA practitioners should decide whether to perform an internal or external critical review in accordance with ISO 14040:2006 paragraph 7 whereas for Level 3 and 4 an external third party review is mandatory.
 For Level 3 and 4, the verification shall be done from the perspective of the vehicle and therefore will be conducted at OEM level.
 It shall also include the definition of the LCA upstream group as well as the choice of the representative vehicle for which the OEM calculates the LCA.
 Where the OEM’s LCA includes verified primary information / primary data from suppliers, no re-verification of these data is necessary.
 The verification of the OEM's LCA calculation system shall include data collection, internal sources, assumptions, calculation processes and tools applied.
 In case an LCA calculation system is verified and that verification is still valid, no reverification of the system is required for an LCA study based on the verified LCA calculation system.
 OEMs shall make the system verification statements available to the contracting parties’ according to their requests.
 The same holds true for suppliers who are responsible for providing data in accordance with this Mutual Resolution.

-In the case that no verification body has been nominated by the Contracting Party to the UNECE secretariat, the current practice referring to ISO should be continued.
+In the case that no verification body has been nominated by the Contracting Party to the UNECE secretariat, the current practice referring to ISO14071:2024-10 and ISO14064-3:2019 should be continued.